deinsoftware/swpm/README.md

 ### Example

-Same command, three projects with different package manager.
+That's an example how #swpm works.
+Same command, no matter the package manager used on the project.

 ![swpm-example](https://raw.githubusercontent.com/deinsoftware/swpm/main/.github/social/example.png)